jaimetur/PhotoMigrator/help/docker-deployments/deploy-cli-interface-from-docker.md

 # Deploy CLI Interface from Docker

+This guide explains how to run the PhotoMigrator Command Line Interface (CLI) with Docker Compose on Linux, Windows, and macOS.

 > [!IMPORTANT]
 > This guide is for the command line interface (CLI) image.
 >